tarunbisht-24/30-Days-Javascript-Hacktoberfest2023/README.md

   - Anyone with a github account and who is signed up for [hacktoberfest](https://hacktoberfest.digitalocean.com/) :)
 - Are you getting paid for this?
-  - Sadly no. But we think we should.
-This is 100% unofficial and we do it for fun, fame and glory.
+  - Sadly no. But I think I should.
+This is 100% unofficial and I do it for fun, fame and glory.
 - Who are you and why are you doing this?
   - I am a developer from India [Tarun Bisht](https://github.com/tarunbisht-24).
 I am doing this because I love Open Source and Hacktoberfest.
 I want to make it easier for people to get started with Hacktoberfest and Open Source.
 - Why are you not using digitalocean?
-  - Because we only know JavaScript and suck at servers.
-We use [now](https://zeit.co/now) instead.
+  - Because I only know JavaScript and suck at servers.
+I use [now](https://zeit.co/now) instead.

 - Should I come closer to the text saying 'Don't come closer' on the left side of the home tab ?
   - Nope.